 We've all been in this situation before: it's the weekend, you're ready to hit the town with your peoples, and...no one knows where to go.
 So you sit around for like an hour or more trying to figure it out, only to end up at the same crappy place you've been to 100 times before and finish the night up with some IHOP.
 C'mon guys, you know there's more to life than just dive bars and IHOP.
 The problem is finding them.

 "Android has always put you in control when it comes to staying notified and connected.
 Now you can take action directly from the notifications shade," says Android's updated "What's New" page.
 Indeed, today's Jelly Bean announcement saw a number of improvements to the already handy notification system we've come to know and love in previous iterations of Android.
 Not only can the new notifications system display larger, richer notifications, developers can create actionable notification with interactive controls for telephony, music, and more.

 Appbrain, which we here at AP use to this day thanks to a few handful features that the Play Store still hasn't implemented, analyzed 140,000 Android apps and came up with a list of the top 10 ad networks.

 While they don't openly state the source of this data, I am willing to bet that it comes from analytics reported by their Ad Detector app which hit the Play Store a few months back.
+The app itself, much like Lookout Ad Network Detector, is very handy - it lets users figure out what ad networks, social SDKs, and even developer tools are used by apps installed on their devices.
 Read More

 Google unleashed a small round of updates today, bringing new features to both the Play Books and Street View apps.
 Play Books has been updated with a brand new UI for devices running Android 2.2/2.3, including the nifty 3D page-turning animation users of Books' tablet interface have come to know and love.

 Users can also add home screen shortcuts for individual books, allowing you to jump straight into your favorite book without actually opening the app.
 The update also enables offline search, and ensures that your device's display will stay on during TTS.

 Last week, a "report" by InFlexWeTrust showed a screencap of a popup that invited users to download a "featured" app - Instagram for Android.

 With all the crapware pushing AirPush ads to your notification bar that we've seen last week (including the fake Pinterest, Temple Run, and - drumroll - Instagram) and all the clues regarding this so obviously fake Instagram app, one would have thought a bit of caution by the blogosphere would have been a good idea.
+Unfortunately, the Instagram hype is so strong that plenty of blogs ran with "Instagram was leaked" and "Instagram is almost here" stories.
 Read More